-Yes, in most cases.
-If your hypertension or cholesterol are well controlled, you may even be able to qualify for Preferred rate classes, such as the rates quoted above.
+The good news is if have well controlled hypertension or cholesterol, you may even be able to qualify for Preferred rate classes, such as the rates quoted above.

-In the case of diabetes, with good control and no other medical issues, a Standard classification is easily obtained.
-Even preferred is a possibility with recent diagnosis, low a1c, and diagnosed over age 55.
+In the case of well controlled diabetes with no other medical issues, a Standard classification is easily obtained.
+Even preferred is a possibility with a recent diagnosis over the age of 55 with low a1c.

-A history of certain medical conditions could also push you out of the preferred rates, such as a history of heart disease (stints, bypass, heart attack, etc), cancer, hazardous hobbies, occupation or travel, and many other factors apply.
-For a personalized quote, it’s best to call us.
+A history of other medical conditions could push you out of the preferred rates.
+Heart disease (stents, bypass, heart attack, etc), cancer, hazardous hobbies, occupation or travel, and many other factors may make you ineligible for that category.

-If you can afford the premium, this could be the best investment you ever make.
-Let’s say you purchased this policy at age 60 for $2 Million 20 year term, and lived for 10 years.
+Let’s say you purchased this policy at age 60 for $2 Million in coverage for a 20 year term, and lived for 10 years.
 You would have paid $101,086 into the policy over the 10 years, but your return upon death would be $2 Million.
 That’s an internal rate of return of 62% per year!

 $1 Million or $2 Million of Universal Life or Whole Life